chpc-tech-eval/scc/tutorial4/README.md

 inventory = inventory/inventory.yml
 roles_path = roles
 remote_user = ubuntu
-private_key_file = /home/ubuntu/.ssh/id_ed25519 <path to your key>
+private_key_file = </your/path/to/key>
 ```

-The `inventory.yml` file is and inventory file defines the deatails of the nodes that Ansible will manage.
-This file should be adjusted to adhear to your cluster design.
+The `inventory.yml` file is a file that defines the details of the nodes that Ansible will manage.
+This file should be adjusted to adhere to your cluster design.
+The IP address for the node that will be deployed using Terraform and CircleCI will be passed in as a variable on deployment.
 For a head node and two compute nodes design, it should be as follows:

 `inventory.yml`: